souvikmajumder26/souvikmajumder26/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently Interning as a Software Engineer
+- 🔭 I’m currently working as a Data Scientist at Siemens
-- 🌱 I’m currently learning Data Science, Cloud (Azure, AWS), MLOps
+- 🌱 I’m working towards growing my skills in Data Science, Cloud (Azure, AWS), MLOps
+- 🍁 I teach Python / Data Science / AI / ML / DL
-- ⚡ Fun fact: I have loved Painting since childhood so much so that I wanted to be a full-time Painter at a point of time 😅
+- ⚡ Fun fact: I have loved Art (Painting, Drawing, Sketching) since childhood so much so that I wanted to be a full-time Artist at a point of time 😅
 <!-- - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...